cf73/humanity/content/collections/articles/tharoor-shashi-the-hindu-the-larger-cause-of-humanity.md

     content:
       -
         type: text
         text: '"India must play its own part…in this noble task, devising solutions for refugees that offer blueprints beyond borders.
-In so doing, we would uphold our own finest traditions and the highest standards of our democracy, alongside demonstrating that we truly are what we have forever claimed to be: a vishwaguru, striving inexorably to serve, in the words of Jawaharlal Nehru, ''the still larger cause of humanity''."'
+In so doing, we would uphold our own finest traditions and the highest standards of our democracy, alongside demonstrating that we truly are what we have forever claimed to be: '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: "a vishwaguru, striving inexorably to serve, in the words of Jawaharlal Nehru, 'the still larger cause of humanity'.\""
 article_text:
   -
     type: paragraph